tomohisa/dcb-events.github.io/docs/examples/index.md

 ## Consecutive sequence

-Creating a monotinc sequence without gaps is a common requirement, for example in [invoice numbering](invoice-number.md).
+Creating a monotonic sequence without gaps is a common requirement, for example in [invoice numbering](invoice-number.md).

 ## Replacing Read Models